Grave of Windradyne

-Grave of Windradyne is a heritage-listed former grave site and now grave site at Brucedale, 1361 Sofala Road, Sofala, Bathurst Region, New South Wales, Australia.
+Grave of Windradyne is a heritage-listed grave site at Brucedale, 1361 Sofala Road, Sofala, Bathurst Region, New South Wales, Australia.
 It was designed and built by Wiradjuri people in 1835.
 It is also known as Windradyne's Grave.
 It was added to the New South Wales State Heritage Register on 10 March 2006.

 History

 Windradyne was a warrior and a leader of the Wiradjuri near Bathurst.
 He established the friendly relations with William Suttor, whose father George crossed the Blue Mountains in 1822 and took up land that he named "Brucedale".
 During the frontier wars Windradyne's family was massacred and he declared war on the settlers.
 William Suttor learnt the local Wiradjuri dialect, and speaking with Windradyne he was able to defuse the situation at Brucedale homestead.
 The two men remained friends, and when Windradyne died he was buried on Brucedale.
 The grave was marked by Bathurst Historical Society in 1955, and continues to be revered by local Wiradjuri, who have recently planted trees around the grave in a traditional diamond pattern.

 Windradyne was described as a very handsome, well-proportioned young man.
 He was dark brown in colour, with thick black curly hair held back by a head band.
 He wore his long beard plaited into three sections.
 He was powerfully built, with broad shoulders and muscular arms and legs.
 Windradyne was a great hunter and a fierce warrior and because of his great fighting ability he was recognised throughout the area as a warrior leader.

 The first invader into Wiradjuri country was Evans in November 1813.

 The first attack, led by Windradyne occurred early in 1822.
 The residents of Bathurst were outraged that black men actually attacked stockmen and killed stock.
 They demand military assistance to protect them from the "wild natives".
 A party of Redcoats was despatched by Major James Morisset to bring in as many prisoners as possible to "teach these blacks a lesson".
 Windradyne learnt of the soldier's plans and to stop the murder of many of his people he walked bravely out to meet them before the soldiers reached his camping area.
 The Redcoats on see Windradyne, quickly pounced on him, but so great was Windradyne's strength that the only way the six soldiers could hold him was to break a musket over his ribs.
 Windradyne was then chained and taken into Bathurst.
 The Sydney Gazette quoted Windradynes capture on 8 January 1824.
 Taken into Bathurst in chains, Windradyne for his exploits was sentenced to a month's imprisonment.
 White people assigned the name "Saturday" to Windradyne.